Connector for OData – Integration in applications

 1:1 relationships

-In Intrexx applications, references can be created from any kind of data group.
-If the output data group and the referenced data group contain foreign data groups from an OData connection, a 1:1 relationship can be established between them, provided that a corresponding relationship is defined in the service metadata.
+References to any data groups can be created in Intrexx applications.
+If the source data group and the referenced data group are external data groups from an OData connection, a 1:1 relationship can be established between them, provided that a corresponding relationship is defined in the service metadata.

-In the case of a 1:1 relationship between two OData external data groups (OData terminology: "Entity Sets"), no primary and foreign key data fields need to be determined.
+With a 1:1 relationship between two OData foreign data groups (OData terminology: "Entity Sets"), no primary and foreign key data fields need to be defined.
 For OData references, the relationship type is directly determined and selected from the metadata of the OData service.
 Thus, for example, the possible relationships between a seminar and a room booking are automatically detected by the OData Connector based on the service metadata and then offered for selection.
-Click on "Next" when you are done.
-In the next step, you can select the desired data fields on the "Data fields" tab.
+Then click on "Next".
+In the next step, the desired data fields can be selected on the "Data fields" tab.

 1:n relationships

 Relationships of type 1:n between OData data groups are mapped via parent data groups (e.g. flights) and subordinate child data groups (e.g. bookings) in Intrexx.
 If you set up the database connection in the properties of the child data group and select the corresponding OData collection (table), the possible 1:n relationships are then offered for selection.
 In the next step, the data fields for the child data group can be selected on the "Data fields" tab.
-On view and edit pages of the parent data groups, there is then the possibility to show dependent data records from child data groups in view tables.
+On view and input pages of the parent data groups, it is then possible to display dependent data records from child data groups in view tables.

 m:n relationships

-The Velocity callable "ODataLinksCallable" can be used to create and remove m:n relationships between two OData external data groups.
+The velocity callable "ODataLinksCallable" is available for creating and removing m:n relationships between two OData external data groups.

 Creating an m:n relationship